ajgwords/geo-tech-setup/README.md

 3) Make the new settings persistent: `sudo firewall-cmd --runtime-to-permanent`

 Note: The port types (tcp, udp, sctp, dccp) must match the type of network communication.

+B.

+If you have issues with your screen, check out the following: https://www.lorenzobettini.it/2024/09/sway-monitor-configuration-for-different-computers/

 # acknowledgements